Winter Attic Temps: What’s Normal and Why It Matters

 • Exhaust vents: Positioned near the roof peak, these allow warm air and moisture to escape.

 • Balanced system: An effective ventilation system requires both intake and exhaust vents in the correct ratio.
+A properly ventilated attic helps maintain optimal temperature and prevents the buildup of hot air.

 • Dark vs. light colors: Darker roofs absorb more heat, potentially increasing attic temperature.